awslabs/aws-iam-generator/README.md

 Managed policy json structure is kept in [jinja2 templates](http://jinja.pocoo.org/docs/2.9/) files to allow for variable substitution for specific customization of ARNs and trusts etc.

 When build.py is executed a CloudFormation template is built per account.
-They are availble in the output_templates directory to be uploaded to [CloudFormation](https://aws.amazon.com/cloudformation/) for deployment in each account.
+They are available in the output_templates directory to be uploaded to [CloudFormation](https://aws.amazon.com/cloudformation/) for deployment in each account.

 This project wouldn't be possible without the hard work done by the [Troposphere](https://github.com/cloudtools/troposphere) and [Jinja](https://github.com/pallets/jinja) project teams.
 Thanks!